The Commanding Heights: India

 Unlike Mahatma Gandhi, who supported a village-centric economy, after India's independence in 1947, its first prime minister, Jawaharlal Nehru, promoted industrialization.
 However, he supported government-controlled development and the bureaucracy that developed stifled innovation.
 The authors of The Commanding Heights describe this as the British Raj being replaced by a "permit Raj", using a sarcastic term coined by Chakravarti Rajagopalachari.
 Bribery and delays became common in the Indian economy while many prominent economists studied the country and attempted to finetune its central planning.

 By the 1990s, the Indian government began to relax these stringent regulations mainly under the influence of Finance Minister and later Prime Minister Manmohan Singh.
 The Indian economy bloomed under the effects of exports and outsourcing, and political parties since then have continued to promote those changes.
-The free-marketer Singh was appointed prime minister when his party won the elections in 2004 although he was not the victorious United Progressive Alliance's stated candidate, and the general expectation was that Sonia Gandhi would take the seat.
+The free-marketer Singh was appointed prime minister when his party won the elections in 2004 although he was not the victorious United Progressive Alliance's stated candidate, and the general expectation had been that Sonia Gandhi would take the seat.